Binance Futures prohibited in France? Why and what options?

 How does Drift work?

 Drift is an initially developed decentralized exchange Solana , a blockchain renowned for its speed and low transaction costs.
-The principle is quite simple: you connect your wallet , you drop the accepted cryptocurrency (often USDC USDC Solana Solana in a smart contract , and you can then take long or short positions on different pairs.
+The principle is quite simple: you connect your wallet , you drop the accepted cryptocurrency (often from the USDC on Solana ) and you can then take long or short positions on different pairs.

 Drift advantages